 averageUtilization: 70

-In this environment, the HPA should maintain CPU utilization of the pods to a level of ~70%.
-If there is a rolling update in the case of increased workload, it can lead the HPA to increase the replicas up to a maximum defined limit.
-The old pods will gradually be replaced by the new ones, so that remaining pods can seamlessly handle the traffic, hence reducing the time of the potential service interruption.
+In this environment, HPA should maintain CPU utilization of pods at a level of ~70%.
+If, due to the increase in the workload, it results in a rolling update, leading HPA to increase the replicas up to a maximum defined limit, then that is perfectly OK.
+The old pods will be replaced gradually by the new ones so that the remaining pods can handle seamlessly the traffic, hence reducing the time of the potential service interruption.

-That is important because the window of stabilization prevents the autoscaler from making rapid changes that would actually lead to its instability.
-The setting ensures no scale-down operations start too quickly before potentially terminating pods that may still be needed behind a short while.
+That is important because the window of stabilization prevents the autoscaler from making rapid changes that would result in its instability.
+The setting ensures that all scale-down operations do not get started too quickly before potentially terminating pods which may still be needed behind a short while.

 Example - adding a stabilisation window to your HPA: